0dB/cats-utils/README.md

 # cats-utils
-Using `purescript-flare` to transform data pasted from an Excel pivot-table (tab-separated) into a format that can be copied and pasted into CATS.
+Transforming data pasted from an Excel pivot-table (tab-separated) into a format that can be copied and pasted into CATS.
+Using `purescript-flare` for the UI.

 Features: